 UPDATE (August 2021): The following transcript features improved and updated translations by Yusuke Sasaki from the original recording of the interview.
 Some details have been clarified from the previous translation, while others have been brought to light for the first time.

-Brett Homenick: All right, well, let’s get right to the questions.
-While people can imagine that suit acting is tough, can you tell us how dangerous it actually is?
+Brett Homenick: Let’s get right to the questions.
+While people can imagine that suit-acting is tough, can you tell us how dangerous it actually is?

-You have to be very strong to be able to play parts like this.
-During the scenes where the explosions happen, I never made any excuses, and I never complained about anything until after it was over.
-But during it, there’s no actor who cries, like some of them these days.
-A real actor doesn’t cry.
+You have to be durable to act as a film actor.
+During the scenes where the explosions happen, I never made any excuses, and never complained about anything until after it was over.
+An actor who cries while the action takes place cannot be offered such jobs anymore.

 Movie directors are very cold people.
-My nickname was Naka-chan, and the director would come up and say, “Naka-chan, it’s your turn again.”
-So I knew there was a very dangerous scene coming up.
-Very cold people, these directors.
+My nickname was Naka-chan, and the director would come up and say calmly, “Naka-chan, it is your turn again.”
+It seemed that the director was indifferent to my acting, so I just acted the way I wanted.

-On the other hand, Mr. (Eiji) Tsuburaya was not that noisy a director.
-A lot of the reason was because between shots, he was constantly sleeping.
-I wasn’t sure if he was thinking really deeply or sleeping, but he’d always have his mouth open, and he was looking up, and then all of a sudden he’d come (awake) and say, “Okay, do the shot!”
-When I think about it, he wasn’t one of the noisier ones.
+On the other hand, director [Eiji] Tsuburaya was not loud.
+Between takes, he was constantly sleeping.
+I was not sure if he was thinking really deeply or sleeping, but he always had his mouth open, and he was looking up.
+Then, all of a sudden, he would wake up and say, “OK, you act like this!”
+When I think about it, he was not one of the louder ones.
 He was one of the quieter ones.